TeddouX/Noctis/README.md

 # Noctis: a simplistic game engine
 /!\ In developement
-Linux and MacOS support is not planned.
+Linux and MacOS support will be added in the late future.

 ### Editor
 The editor's UI is made using [ImGui](https://github.com/ocornut/imgui).